 As we all know, the Simpsons has been a longest running animated comedy known for its direction of yellow skin on white characters, humor and their life in Springfield.
 There are a lot of Springfields in the US, but the one in the Simpsons is fictional.
 What I like about the Simpsons is that it has unhinged and crazy moments.
-Over the years, the Simpsons became a franchise to extend beyond the TV show realm to have a movie, toys, LEGO sets and video games, which involved having two legendary games on the 6th generation era developed by Radical Entertainment.
-And this is something that I am going to talk about, so let's take a dive into the post.
+Over the years, the Simpsons became a franchise to extend beyond the TV show realm to have a movie, toys, LEGO sets and video games.
+You see, I have been looking up for information talking about why I was so excited to revisit my old games I played during my childhood, but there is something that caught my interest, so let's take a dive into the post.

 It is a driving game where players have to pick up and drop off passengers to their destination across Springfield, but the characters each have their own vehicle to be a core of the game.
 Road Rage's story involved Mr. Burns' schemes using radioactive buses to damage public.
 But the Simpson family would do anything to reverse his schemes.
 To do that, you must earn $1 million and unlock every character and area.